CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 3. Open your app in Visual Studio.
 4. Right-click the **References** folder and select **Edit References**.
 6. Select the **.Net Assembly** tab, and click the **Browse** button.
-7. Go to: Xamarin-MAS-Foundation/lib/<your platform dll> and click Open and OK.
+7. Go to: `Xamarin-MAS-Foundation/lib` directory, select the `MASFoundation.iOS.dll` file, click Open and then OK.
 8. Go to the folder containing your `msso_config.json` app configuration file, select it, and click **Copy the file to the directory**.
 10. Select **Build/Rebuild All**.
 Verify that you get "Build successful" confirmation.